chydarren/ST2411-Survey-Statistics-Report/README.md

 ## Usage

 Clone this repository into any directory.
-Next, `gcc statsum_5682_5554.c statsumsrc_5682_5554.c -o statsum -Wall` and type `./statsum` to view the generated survey statistics report.
+Next, `gcc statsum.c statsumsrc.c -o statsum -Wall` and type `./statsum` to view the generated survey statistics report.

 ## Disclaimer